 The Caribbean remains one of the most popular holiday destinations for residents of the U.K. and Ireland, notably the islands that are (or formerly were) part of the Commonwealth.
 Here is information on the airlines that offer flights between Great Britain, Ireland, and the islands of the Caribbean.

 British Airways has more flights to more destinations in the Caribbean than any other U.K. airline.
 Service includes flights from London/Heathrow to Nassau, Bahamas, Providenciales, Turks and Caicos, and Grand Cayman, as well as service between London/Gatwick and Bermuda, Kingston (Jamaica), Antigua, St. Lucia, Barbados, St. Kitts, Grenada, Trinidad, and Tobago.
-New flights to Montego Bay, Jamaica and Punta Cana, Dominican Republic will be added in October, 2009.
+Their newer flights include Montego Bay, Jamaica, Punta Cana, and the Dominican Republic.

 First Choice/Thomson Airlines